 Your organization’s security is only as strong as its weakest link: your end-users.
 Therefore, it is imperative to prioritize end-user training at the organization level.

 A striking example of the consequences of overlooking employee training emerged in May 2022 when Yahoo’s senior research scientist, Qian Sang, gained unauthorized access to confidential information related to Yahoo’s AdLearn product.
-Sang managed to pilfer a staggering 570,000 files, including source code, backend architecture details, secret algorithms, and valuable intellectual property.
+Sang stole 570,000 files, including source code, backend architecture details, secret algorithms, and valuable intellectual property.
 Shockingly, he downloaded this sensitive data to his personal storage devices shortly after receiving a job offer from one of Yahoo’s competitors.

 In response to this breach, Yahoo promptly filed three charges against Sang, one of which pertained to intellectual property data theft.
-They argued that Sang’s actions had not only exposed the company’s trade secrets but also provided rival companies with a substantial advantage in the market.
-This case serves as a stark reminder of the critical importance of end-user training in safeguarding an organization’s sensitive information.
+They argued that Sang’s actions had exposed the company’s trade secrets and provided rival companies with a substantial advantage in the market.
+This case is a stark reminder of the critical importance of end-user training in safeguarding an organization’s sensitive information.

 What is end-user training?

-End-user training in cybersecurity refers to the process of educating employees to raise their awareness and provide them with the essential knowledge and skills needed to safeguard both themselves and the company’s data against potential threats or breaches.
+End-user training in cybersecurity refers to educating employees to raise their awareness and provide them with the essential knowledge and skills needed to safeguard themselves and the company’s data against potential threats or breaches.
 This education equips individuals with the means to protect sensitive information better and prevent security incidents.
-Here is a link to our security awareness training quiz.
 You can partner with us to support your cybersecurity learning program.

 What should be included in infosec training?

-Effective training programs should cover a wide range of topics to ensure that employees understand the principles of information security and can apply them in their day-to-day activities.
+Effective training programs should cover various topics to ensure that employees understand information security principles and can apply them in their day-to-day activities.

 What should be included in infosec training?

-Effective training programs should cover a wide range of topics to ensure that employees understand the principles of information security and can apply them in their day-to-day activities.
+Effective training programs should cover various topics to ensure that employees understand information security principles and can apply them in their day-to-day activities.

 Here are some key elements that should be included in information security training: